LorenzoNegri/Python-Labs/index.md

 {% endfor %}
 </div>

-Next, below, I showcase some coding of what you can find the links above.
+Next, I showcase some coding of what you can find the links above.

 ### Import shelve